ssonkiya/ssonkiya.github.io/_posts/2018-2-08-An-Analyst-Introduction-Guide-to-AB-Testing.md

 ### Basic A/B Testing Rules

 1) **Have one key metric for your experiment** (e.g. click through rate, conversion rate, etc).
-You can monitor more metrics to make sure you don’t accidentally tank them, but you should have one as a goal.
+You can (and should!) monitor more metrics to make sure you don’t accidentally tank them, but you should have one as a goal.
 Revenue is probably the **wrong** metric to pick.
 It is likely a very skewed distribution which makes traditional statistics tests behave poorly.
 See my discussion in [my A/B testing talk](https://www.youtube.com/watch?v=SF-ryGgLOgQ) (around the 23 minute mark).

 2) **Use that key metric do a power calculation**.
 You'll input what the current rate of that metric is, how many visitors you get daily, what type of change you’re aiming to get (1% increase?
 5%?), the percentage of people you’ll be allocating to your new version (e.g. are you doing 50/50 or 75/25 split), desired level of power (usually 80%) and the significance threshold (usually .05), and you can get how long you need to run this experiment for.
 If you’re doing a proportion metric, [experimentcalculator.com](experimentcalculator.com) is good for this.